Education Tours and Programs

-We offer a wide range of tours throughuot the Fall and Winter including once-a-month tours interpreting Edible/Medicinal Desert Plants, also Plants-of-the-Bible, and during summertime months we offer "Learn Your Lizards" guided walking tours, guided butterfly and dragonfly walks.
+We offer a wide range of tours throughout the year including once-a-month tours interpreting Edible/Medicinal Desert Plants, also Plants of the Bible Land.
+During summertime months we offer "Learn Your Lizards" guided walking tours, guided butterfly and dragonfly walks.
 More detail on all of these can be found below

 read more on the EVENTS page.

 In this age of accountability a teacher's ability to take their class on field trips is greatly limited.
 The Arboretum is far more than a destination for your students, our goal is to be an extension of your class.
 And we invite Homeschool families to gather for our guided tours during Homeschool Days which are offered four times each year (more information at the end of this page).